-CEQ guidance requires an evaluation of a proposed action's effect on the human environment.
-The USACE has determined that the Proposed Action or an alternative would have a significant effect on the human environment if it would:

-• Increase demand for utilities or service systems such that the existing facilities would not have adequate capacity to serve the Proposed Action or the alternative as well as the projected buildout of the surrounding area, and a substantial expansion of the service facilities would be required.
+Council on Environmental Quality (CEQ) guidance requires an evaluation of a proposed action's effect on the human environment.
+The US Army Corps of Engineers (USACE) has determined that the Proposed Action or its alternatives would have a significant effect on the human environment if it would increase demand for utilities or service systems such that the existing facilities would not have adequate capacity to serve the Proposed Action or its alternatives as well as the projected buildout of the surrounding area, and substantial expansion of the service facilities would be required.